TRUMPF-IoT/cdeSamples/src/readme.md

 The C-DEngine Cloud and connecivity Security can be modified and extended.
 This project is a great starting point for a custom CryptoLib

+### MyCDESampleService

+A sample Relay project that will work in a docker environment as a ASP.NET Application using .NET 6